New concentration inequalities for suprema of empirical processes: Proofs

 We can now turn to the harder part of this section.
-The following lemma is a generalization of Theorem~\ref{lemma.ConIn2.FirstCor}.
-The derivation of Theorem~\ref{lemma.ConIn2.FirstCor} from this and Lemma~\ref{lemma.ConIn.Verg} is then a simple task. \begin{lemma} Let $1\leq l\leq p$ and $\epsilon,K\in\mr^+$.
-Then,
+We first consider bounded random vectors in Lemma~\ref{lemma.boundstrunc}.
+We then proof a bound for unbounded random vectors in Lemma~\ref{thm.ConIn2.wmass2}, from which the main result can be deduced easily.